Mahil-SA/Miscellaneous/README_20.md

 ## Aim:
 To study sorting in C++.
 ## Theory:
-A Sorting Algorithm is used to rearrange a given array or list of elements according to a comparison operator on the elements.
+The Sorting Algorithm is used to rearrange a given array or list of elements according to a comparison operator on the elements.
 The comparison operator is used to decide the new order of elements in the respective data structure.

 Selection Sort is a comparison-based sorting algorithm.